 Even before the lockdown, prolonged sitting was a global issue, let alone ever since we started going outside less and working from home more.
 According to the NHS, sitting around too much can increase the risk of type 2 diabetes, some types of cancer, and even result in early death in some cases.
-Good news is, the negative effects of sitting around can be offset by exercising the right amount every day.
+One solution is to invest in one of the best sit-stand desks, so you can stand up for at least some of each working day.
+But it's also a good idea to adjust your exercise regime; the negative effects of sitting around can be offset by exercising the right amount every day.

 A meta-study, published in the British Journal of Sports Medicine, looked at data gathered from over 44,000 middle aged adults, both men and women, to see what is the optimum (minimum) amount of exercising that provides similar health benefits to those who exercise more frequently.
 All participants wore activity trackers to measure their activity levels: the best running watches and best Fitbits all have GPS, accelerometer and optical heart rate sensors that can track physical activities of individuals accurately.